cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 Another call back to taking indirect routes through crowded areas on foot.
 The better to identify potential tails.

 Walk and talk.
 Outside, or in large spaces (such as museums) that generally are not crowded.
-(It feels like everything is crowded these days...)
+(It feels like everything is crowded these days…)

-Also...
-Shut the *actual* fuck up.
+Also… Shut the *actual* fuck up.

-Never admit that you are a direct representative of anything...
-You're just a friendly guy passing things along.
+Never admit that you are a direct representative of anything… You're just a friendly guy passing things along.
 There should be someone more powerful (Allen Dulles calls this shadow "They") in the background who you communicate on behalf of, or is leaning on you, or otherwise directs things.
 This creates both apparent distance between yourself and the actual operation (you look more like a middle man) and allows you to sometimes bond with contacts and sources over what an asshole "They" are.

 Compartmentalize!
 Compartmentalize!
 Compartmentalize!